 Why Roberts Regional is a Complicated Wedding Venue

-The logistics of schlepping in everything for your wedding, setting up, breaking down and clearing everything out all in one day is tricky.
-Setting up in the morning is one thing, but when you and your guests have been drinking and partying for hours, breaking everything down and packing up is probably not going to be high on your list of things you want to do.
+The logistics of schlepping in everything for your wedding, setting up, breaking down, and clearing it out all in one day is tricky.
+Setting up in the morning is one thing, but when you and your guests have been drinking and partying for hours, breaking everything down and packing up is probably not going to be high on your list of things you want to do at the end of your wedding day.
 Pro-tip: hire help!
 Five to six people for a couple of hours to break down, haul out, and clean up everything will be well worth whatever you pay them.
 And bring a wagon so that you don’t have to carry everything by hand.

 How to Reserve a Space at the Park for your Wedding

 Here is Kim and Geoff’s site map.
-It should be helpful to visualize the layout of the space – Bay Vista Reception – Sample Layout Map.
+It should be helpful to visualize the layout of the space.

 Some Park Rules and Considerations

 Roberts Regional Recreation Area has a pool, a playground, a baseball field, and several picnic areas.
 It is a community space, and you will be sharing the park with other people.
 There is enough separation between things, that it probably won’t feel like other people are too close, but it is something to consider.
-The fact that it is a regional park run by a government agency, means there are more rules and guidelines than other spots.
+The fact that it is a regional park run by a government agency, means there are rules and guidelines that you will need to adhere to.
 Some things to note:

 - No electricity is available onsite